hrefjeff/sfv/_posts/2019-05-15-getting-better.md

 ### <a name="head0"></a>Step 0.
 GO TO YOUR LOCAL FIGHTING GAME MEETUPS!

 This isn't in the video but I had to find a place somewhere early on in this post to stress this.
-Shoutouts to the SFV playerss in the Huntsville FGC: <a href="https://twitter.com/tajh256">Tajh</a>, <a href="https://twitter.com/downfourfour">Caleb</a>, <a href="https://twitter.com/ShadePr1nce">Dalian</a>, <a href="https://twitter.com/SoulRobba">Henry</a>, <a href="https://twitter.com/BDPWalmart">Jeffery</a>, <a href="https://twitter.com/ThePeachNehi">Brandon</a>, and alot of others in my local fight scene for teaching me about fighting games in general.
+Shoutouts to the SFV players in the Huntsville FGC: <a href="https://twitter.com/tajh256">Tajh</a>, <a href="https://twitter.com/downfourfour">Caleb</a>, <a href="https://twitter.com/ShadePr1nce">Dalian</a>, <a href="https://twitter.com/SoulRobba">Henry</a>, <a href="https://twitter.com/BDPWalmart">Jeffery</a>, <a href="https://twitter.com/ThePeachNehi">Brandon</a>, and alot of others in my local fight scene for teaching me about fighting games in general.

 ### <a name="head1"></a>Step 1.
 Study your replays